Keto Tortillas

 Key ingredients

-- Almond flour – This flour has a delicate texture and is often used in keto baked goods like my keto pizza dough and almond flour cookies.
-It’s gluten-free, low in carbs and high in fat, making it perfect for this keto almond flour tortilla recipe.
+- Almond flour – This flour has a delicate texture and works great in baked goods like my pizza dough and almond flour cookies.
+It’s gluten-free, low in carbs, and high in fat.

-- Xanthan gum – This is a thickener and stabilizer that’s needed to help hold the tortillas together and help with flexibility, so your tortillas don’t break when you bend or wrap them.
-Without it, your tortillas will stick to the parchment paper and crumble easily after cooking (not ideal!).
-Other recipes use psyllium husk to help the tortillas keep their shape; however, psyllium husk can cause your low carb tortilla dough have a purplish color.
+- Xanthan gum – This thickener helps hold the tortillas together and keeps them flexible, so they don’t break when you bend or wrap them.
+Without it, your tortillas will stick to the parchment and crumble after cooking (not ideal!).
+Other recipes use psyllium husk, but that can turn the dough purplish.

 ½ cup almond flour